Ediwna/TAROT-AI/README.md

 # Tarot-Card-Interpreter:
-Tarot car is uesd to...
+Tarot card is uesd to...

 ## Contributors
 - 구산